restorecommerce/cli/REFERENCE.md

 Arguments:

-1. `username` the name of the bootstrap credentials
-2. `password` the password of the bootstrap credentials
-3. `data directory` the directory which contains the bootstrap data
+1. `data directory` the directory which contains the bootstrap data

 ## `info`